microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 If you are seeing high amounts of false positives, fine-tune your policy with the following recommendations:

 * Increase the thresholds of sensitive information types found to determine severity
-    - It is okay to use different thresholds for individual classifiers
+    - It is okay to use different thresholds for individual classifiers (higher or lower the instance counts)

 * Understand confidence levels and how they are defined
     - Low confidence may be good!